ToshkaDev/Amine_motif/README.md

 # Amine_motif
-Data accompanying a paper on amine binding receptors
+Data accompanying the paper on amine binding receptors

 We defined the amine binding motif as follows: